Interactive Dimensionality Reduction for Comparative Analysis

 Within our framework, we develop a visual interface that provides the essential functionalities to visualize, interpret, and interact with the results of \name{}.
 To support the wide, ever-changing analysis needs, rather than developing a tool supporting all possible analysis tasks, we design our interface to be easily integrated with existing analysis and visualization libraries.
 Specifically, our interface can be directly used with Python and the Jupyter Notebook~\cite{jupyter} (which supports the interactive execution of Python scripts), resulting in broader and easier adoptions.
 Consequently, analysts can effortlessly apply any analytical processing (e.g., normalization) with existing libraries before applying \name{} or even utilize the interactively refined \name{} result for further analysis (e.g., reuse of obtained latent features for other data).

-To demonstrate the efficiency of \name{} and the optimization algorithm, we conduct a performance evaluation.
-The result shows that the algorithms have a reasonable computational cost for interactive use and guides appropriate settings for the optimization algorithm based on a desirable balance of latency and accuracy.
+To demonstrate the efficiency of the algorithms of \name{} and the backward optimization, we conduct a performance evaluation.
+The results show that the algorithms have a reasonable computational cost for interactive use.
+Also, the results guide appropriate settings for the backward optimization based on a desirable balance of latency and accuracy.
 We also demonstrate the effectiveness of our framework with multiple case studies using publicly available datasets.
-We provide source code of the framework, a demonstration video of the interface, and a comprehensive qualitative comparison between ULCA and other DR methods in the supplementary material~\cite{supp}.
+We provide source code of the framework, a demonstration video of the interface, and a comprehensive qualitative comparison between ULCA and other DR methods in the supplementary material at \href{https://takanori-fujiwara.github.io/s/ulca/}{\texttt{https://takanori-fujiwara.github.io/s/ulca/}}.

 In summary, our main contributions include: \begin{compactitem} \item A new linear DR method, \name{}, which unifies and enhances two DR schemes, discriminant analysis and contrastive learning. \item A backward optimization algorithm that converts a manipulation on an embedding result into \name{}'s parameters to produce a new embedding similar to the manipulated result. \item A visual interface that allows analysts to not only visualize and interact with a \name{} result but also to use \name{} with existing analysis environments and visualization libraries. \item Performance evaluation and case studies with real-world datasets to assess the efficacy of our framework for comparative analysis. \end{compactitem}